holoviz-topics/holoSeq/HoloSeqOverview.md

 A visualisation can be run locally and viewed in a desktop browser by stacking any number of compressed coordinate hseq files

-`panel serve holoseq_display.py --args --inFile foo.gz bar.gz baz.gz zot.gz --title my holoseq plot`
+`panel serve holoseq_display.py --show --args --inFile foo.gz bar.gz baz.gz zot.gz --title my holoseq plot`

-An interactive tool for Galaxy will be created.
+The Dockerfile is a work in progress as part of an interactive Galaxy tool.